-Join George Maestri for an in-depth discussion in this video Animating the head, part of Character Animation: Basics.
+Join George Maestri for an in-depth discussion in this video Animating the head, part of Learning Character Animation.

 …Now we have the arms and the rest of the body animating.…Let's take a look at that, and you can see we've got pretty good motion for the arms.…Now let's go ahead and do the last little bit of it.…We're going to animate the characters head, so let's turn on the head.…Let's just take a look at the walk.…As you can see the head is very, very stiff.…Take a look at this from the front, just to see.…And as you can see, the head is really, not moving at all.…So, what we need to do, is just, basically, get the head moving forward.…